youshido-php/GraphQL/README.md

 ```

-Now you can call the `status` field in your request:
+Call the `status` field in your request:
 ```php
 $payload  = '{ latestPost { title, status, likeCount } }';
 ```